mindspore-lab/mindocr/README.md

 | Python      | >=3.7   |

 > Notes:
-> - If you [use MX Engine for Inference](#21-inference-with-mx-engine), the version of Python should be 3.9.
+> - If you [use ACL for Inference](#21-inference-with-mindspore-lite-and-acl), the version of Python should be 3.9.
 > - If scikit_image cannot be imported, you can use the following command line to set environment variable `$LD_PRELOAD` referring to [here](https://github.com/opencv/opencv/issues/14884).
 Change `path/to` to your directory.
 >   ```shell
 >   export LD_PRELOAD=path/to/scikit_image.libs/libgomp-d22c30c5.so.1.0.0:$LD_PRELOAD